-14.5 Early or Late Shots - A competitor firing a shot from the firing line before "Ready" (Listo) is given will be disqualified from that day's scheduled match.
-A shot fired between the "Ready" (Listo) and "Fire" (Fuego) commands will be scored as a miss.
+14.5 Early or Late Shots - A competitor firing a shot from the line before "Ready" (Listo) is given will be disqualified from the day's scheduled match.
+Any shots, including sighting shots (Black Powder Cartridge Rifle), fired between the "Ready" (Listo) and "Fire" (Fuego) commands will be scored as a miss.
 Shots fired upon closing of the bolt or action when on the firing line will be scored as record shots.
 Any shot fired after the command "Cease Fire" (Alto) will be scored as a miss.

-14.6 All Shots Count - All shots fired by a competitor after taking position at the firing point will be counted in the competitor's score even if the pistol may be accidentally discharged.
+14.6 All Shots Count - All shots fired by a competitor after taking position at the firing point will be counted in the competitor's score even if the rifle may be accidently discharged.